the-argus/rit-gdc-talks/from_scratch.md

 ---

-## Artistic Integrity and Game Identity
+## "Limitations" and "mistakes"

-- Avoid the unity default material
-- No fighting the engine to look different than the type of games it usually makes
-- Artifacts of "bad" programming:
+- The look of beta minecraft
 - Quake/Source strafing
 - All speedrunning ever
 - Wave Dashing

-- Limitations may help
+Note: games have bugs. games have things that are shortcuts because the developer didn't know how to do it properly. the variety of such bugs and limitations is much greater in games programmed from scratch.

 ---